mateidragony/AoC/2015/README.md

 ## The problems I struggled the most on

 19\.
 [Medicine for Rudolph](https://adventofcode.com/2015/day/19) (I don't know how, but I think the input is fixed.
-The general solution is too slow.)
+The general solution is too slow.)\
+22\.
+[Wizard Simulator 20XX](https://adventofcode.com/2015/day/22) (This one was just a bit annoying.
+So many special rules to keep track of and so many opportunities to make quick careless mistakes.)

 ## Least favorite problems